Nanocryotron ripple counter integrated with a superconducting nanowire single-photon detector for megapixel arrays: Acknowledgments

 \section{Acknowledgments}

 The initial stages of the research were sponsored by the Army Research Office (ARO) and were accomplished under Cooperative Agreement Number W911NF-21-2-0041.
 Support was provided by the Defense Advanced Research Projects Agency (DARPA) Defense Sciences Office (DSO) Invisible Headlights program.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
 The completion of data analysis and presentation was sponsored by the Center for Quantum Networks (CQN) under the National Science Foundation (NSF) grant number 1941583.
 O.M. acknowledges support from the NDSEG Fellowship program.
 M. Colangelo acknowledges support from MIT Claude E. Shannon award.
 A.B. acknowledges support from Politecnico di Torino.
 R.F. acknowledges support from the DOE under the National Laboratory LAB 21-2491 Microelectronics grant.
 The authors would like to thank Kyle Richards and Teja Kothamasu for their assistance with setting up and using the Keysight PXIe system.
 The data that support the findings of this study are available from the corresponding author upon reasonable request.
 The authors have no conflicts of interest to report.
+The authors would like to thank Francesca Incalza for helping with the characterization of the detector.
 The authors would like to thank Stewart A. Koppell and Phillip D. Keathley for helping review the manuscript.